AndreasChristensen89/cleaner-copenhagen/README.md

 ## Browser testing
-* Test on Firefox didn't react as Google Chrome in terms of media queries, particularly the nagivation bar.
-This probably had to do with the font-family, as it did not show Lato but used the backup text which has a different size.
+* Test on Firefox was good, but font was different.
-* Microsoft Edge
+* Microsoft Edge was also good, but font issue was the same as Firefox.
-* Media query tested on my own phone, Samsung Galaxy S9.
+* Media query tested on my own phone, Samsung Galaxy S9 using Chrome, no issues
-* Media query tested on my own tablet, Ipad pro 2018.
+* Media query tested on my own tablet, Ipad pro 2018 using Safari, no issues.
-* General testing with my own laptop, Asus 13 inch.
+* General testing with my own laptop, Asus 13 inch using Chrome, no issues.

 All links were tested.
 The links connecting to external sources (social media) open in a new tab and those linking to external pages all work as intended.
 There are links on each site, except for the what we do page, but the user still has an easy to understand sticky nagivation bar.